 Gilbert walked alongside Lieutenant Governor Husted on a tour of the facility.

 “It’s stunning the damage that you see at this facility,” Husted said, but adds that the positive attitude from workers was inspiring.

 “There are powerful people in here who just will not quit.
 They are going to help bring this business back to life right here in north Dayton,” Husted said.

 Manufacturing is on hold for the time being.
 The facility builds a variety of parts for locomotives.

 For now, Dayton Phoenix will operate out of a former GM plant in Vandalia.
 They are asking clients for a list of top needs and are working on completing orders for those clients.
 Gilbert say they’ll be back when the facility is in working condition.

 Husted hopes other companies hurt by the tornado will do the same.
 It will be Dayton Phoenix’s momentum and drive that he says are key in the recovery process.

 “It will rise again and I think that’s a good symbol for whats going to happen for all of Dayton,” Husted said.

 Husted said he planned taking what he learned here in Dayton on Friday back to the Governor.
-Dayton Phoenix Group said they planned on holding a grand re-opening ceremony in one year.Grab the FREE WDTN News App for iPhone or Android.
+Dayton Phoenix Group said they planned on holding a grand re-opening ceremony in one year.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.